Resign-to-run law: Examples

+Philippines

+Under the Omnibus Election Code, appointive officials (i.e. public servants who are not elected) are considered ipso facto resigned once they file a Certificate of Candidacy (COC) with the Commission on Elections (COMELEC).
+The Supreme Court affirmed that distinction in Quinto v.
+COMELEC: the automatic resignation rule for appointive officials was upheld, while elective officials were exempted.
+The rationale is that civil service (appointive) positions are supposed to remain non-partisan, so once an appointive officer files to run, to avoid conflict with partisan activity, they are deemed resigned.
+Elective officeholders already engage in politics by nature of their role.

+In 2024, the Supreme Court issued a temporary restraining order against a COMELEC rule that allows appointed public officials to be considered resigned once they join a party-list race.

+South Korea

+Article 53 of the Public Official Election Act of the Republic of Korea stipulates that public officials resign from their positions 90 days before the election, except when National Assembly's member, local lawmakers and heads of local governments run for re-election and when National Assembly's members run for president.
+However, if a proportional representation member election, a by-election, National Assembly's member's candidacy for local elections, or a local council member runs for an election of a member of another local council or head of another local government, he or she must resign 30 days before the election.

 United States

 Arizona

 Section 38-296 of the Arizona Revised Statutes, entitled "Limitation upon filing for election by incumbent of elective office" states:

 Except during the final year of the term being served, no incumbent of a salaried elective office, whether holding by election or appointment, may offer himself for nomination or election to any salaried local, state or federal office.

 An incumbent of a salaried elected office shall be deemed to have offered himself for nomination or election to a salaried local, state or federal office on the filing of a nomination paper pursuant to section 16-311, subsection A. An incumbent of a salaried elected office is not deemed to have offered himself for nomination or election to an office by making a formal declaration of candidacy for the office.